Requirements and Academic Assessment

 The History Department’s Graduate Studies Committee manages all departmental decisions regarding placement on probation, removal from probation, recommendations for dismissal after a probationary period, and recommendations for immediate dismissal due to extreme underperformance.
 The Graduate Studies Committee consists of the Director of Graduate Studies and 3-4 additional History Department faculty members appointed by the Chair of the History Department at the beginning of each academic year.

-Otherwise, there are no additional requirements beyond those of the Graduate School of Arts and Sciences.
+Otherwise, there are no additional requirements beyond those of the Office of Graduate Studies in Arts and Sciences.